Vivioli87/memory-game/README.md

     - The navigation links when hovered over will provide a visual indication to the site visitors what they are selecting.
     - The navigation link on the active page will provide a visual indication to the site visitors of what page they are currently viewing.
     - Buttons when hovered over and clicked will provide a visual indication to the site visitors what they are selecting.
-    - Consistent color scheme will be used throughout the site.
+    - Consistent colour scheme will be used throughout the site.
     - Links to external pages, if applicable, will open in a new tab so the user is not taken away from the game website.
 - Information Architecture (IA)
     - The project was conceptualized to consist of a home page and 2 sub-pages.
-This structure was used because it is simple and familiar to the site visitors and it is sufficient for most user cases.
+This structure was used because it is simple and familiar to the site visitors and it is enough for most user cases.
     - Each page is clearly titled to make navigating the site clear and simple.
     - The content is organized and categorized by importance from left to right (navigation).